The First Dungeon Crawl in History - Mapping a Lost Session Report, Part 1

 The Dungeons story begins with a history of Blackmoor dungeon and relates a funny vignette - an adventure in Blackmoor Dungeon in which Jenkins is the only player, along with some guards and amusingly, a stable boy and peasant girl.
 Griff Morgan suggests this solo adventure vignette and the story Duane told Bill about a test solo adventure are one and the same.
 I agree.
 They match up surprisingly well for something half remembered and told second hand.

-This being the case, Dungeons would necessarily be a re-counting of the first ever tabletop RPG dungeon game.
+This being the case, Dungeons would be a re-counting of the first ever tabletop RPG game with a group of players taking characters into a dungeon. (more on this in the next post)

 But when?